nvasta/WekaDancer/README.md

 WekaDancer
 ==========
-Utilizing the Weka learning library for the DANCER Project
+Utilising the Weka learning library for the DANCER Project

 ## Outline